Congressional District # 13

-In August 1978 and April 1980, Ohio Environmental Protection Agency (Ohio EPA), Northeast District Office, documented releases of chemicals from the CRS site to the East Branch of the Black River (River).
-Concerns about these releases into the River and the potentially dangerous conditions on-site frequently documented by the local fire marshal led EPA to bring suit against Chemical Recovery Systems in 1980, requiring the facility owners to correct the problems identified at the site.
+In August 1978 and April 1980, the Ohio Environmental Protection Agency (Ohio EPA) - Northeast District Office, documented releases of chemicals from the CRS site to the East Branch of the Black River (River).
+Concerns about these releases into the River and the potentially dangerous conditions on-site, frequently documented by the local fire marshal, led EPA to bring suit against Chemical Recovery Systems in 1980, requiring the facility owners to correct the problems identified at the site.

-EPA and and Ohio EPA evaluated an array of seven cleanup alternatives, five containment alternatives and two excavation with off-site disposal alternatives, plus a no action alternative.
-EPA, in consultation with and with concurrence from Ohio EPA, proposed a preferred alternative.
-On July 26, 2007, EPA held a public meeting at the Elyria City Council Chambers, presented the findings of the 2003 Remedial Investigation, and discussed the seven cleanup options to remediate the CRS site.
-The proposed preferred cleanup option was also presented along with the rationale for selecting the proposed cleanup option.
+EPA and Ohio EPA evaluated seven cleanup alternatives, five containment alternatives and two excavation with off-site disposal alternatives (plus a no action alternative), for the CRS site.
+EPA, with concurrence from Ohio EPA, proposed a preferred cleanup alternative for the CRS site in 2007.
+On July 26, 2007, EPA held a public meeting at the Elyria City Council Chambers, presenting the findings of the 2003 Remedial Investigation and discussing the seven cleanup options to remediate the CRS site.
+EPA's preferred cleanup option was also presented, along with the rationale for proposing it.

-EPA's preferred cleanup option was a combination of excavation/offsite disposal and a two-feet soil cover over the 2.5 acre site with monitored natural attenuation of groundwater until Safe Drinking Water Act Standards are achieved.
-The public comment period began on July 16, 2007, and ended on September 14, 2007.
-During this period written comments were received regarding the proposed preferred remedy.
-All comments received regarding the proposed selected remedy were responded to in the Record of Decision (ROD).
+EPA's preferred cleanup option was a combination of excavation/off-site disposal and a two-foot soil cover over the 2.5-acre site, with monitored natural attenuation (MNA) of groundwater contaminants until Safe Drinking Water Act cleanup standards are achieved.
+EPA received public comments from July 16, 2007 to September 14, 2007.
+All comments received during this period were responded to in the Record of Decision (ROD) responsiveness summary.

-On October 30, 2007, Region 5 signed the Record of Decision for the CRS site, documenting the selected cleanup action.
-The remedial action objectives for this site are to: eliminate direct contact with the contaminated soil; prevent any further contamination to surface water and groundwater; and restore groundwater to Safe Drinking Water Act Standards.
-The remedy selected for the site includes: (1) demolition of the two on-site structures; (2) excavation and off-site disposal of approximately 0.5 acre of highly contaminated soil located in the northwest corner of the site to a depth of four feet and backfilling with clean material; (3) application of two feet of clean soil over the 2.5 acre site; (4) monitored natural attenuation of groundwater until it is restored to Safe Drinking Water Act standards; (5) regrading the site and river bank slope; (6) installation of fencing around site; and (7) implementation of institutional controls for soil and groundwater.
+On October 30, 2007, EPA Region 5 signed a Record of Decision (ROD) for the CRS site, documenting the selected cleanup action.
+The remedial action objectives for the site are to: eliminate direct contact with the contaminated soil; prevent any further contamination of surface water and groundwater; and restore groundwater at the site to Safe Drinking Water Act Standards.
+The remedy selected for the site includes: (1) demolition of the two on-site structures; (2) excavation and off-site disposal of approximately 0.5 acre of highly contaminated soil located in the northwest corner of the site to a depth of four feet and backfilling with clean material; (3) application of two feet of clean soil over the 2.5 acre site; (4) monitored natural attenuation of groundwater until it is restored to Safe Drinking Water Act standards; (5) regarding of the site and river bank slope; (6) installation of fencing around the site; and (7) implementation of institutional controls for soil and groundwater.

 In 2003, EPA conducted community interviews with local officials and the general public.
 The purpose of the interviews was to find out what concerns, if any, there were regarding the site.
 In addition, two availability sessions were held during March 2003.
-The purpose of the sessions was to discuss the Superfund process with concerned citizens, to share what we already knew about the site from previous investigations, and to answer any other site related questions or concerns.
+The purpose of the sessions was to discuss the Superfund process with concerned citizens, to share what EPA knew about the site from previous investigations, and to answer any other site-related questions or concerns.